Flow is blockchain that aims to be the foundation for a new generation of games, apps, and the digital assets that power them.

-Flow’s native token, FLOW will be staked to capture new issuance rewards (and possibly transaction fee revenue; TBD).
+Flow's native token, FLOW will be staked to capture new issuance rewards and fee revenue.
 FLOW will also be used in these ways:

-Locked FLOW can be staked, and stakers are expected to earn newly-issued FLOW tokens (and possibly transaction fees; TBD).
+Locked FLOW can be staked, and stakers are expected to earn newly-issued FLOW tokens and transaction fees.

 We expect stakers to earn around 4.5% in new-issuance FLOW tokens annually, depending upon the proportion of the token supply is staked.